laravel/docs/upgrade.md

 - [Telescope v4.0](https://github.com/laravel/telescope/releases)
 </div>

+In addition, the Laravel installer has been updated to support `composer create-project` and Laravel Jetstream.
+Any installer older than 4.0 will cease to work after October 2020.
+You should upgrade your global installer to `^4.0` as soon as possible.

 Finally, examine any other third-party packages consumed by your application and verify you are using the proper version for Laravel 8 support.

 ### Collections